 Once you gain some work experience, you can pursue the more advanced certification, called the Canadian Registered Safety Professional.

 These certifications are recognized and respected across Canada.
 The best news?
 You don't need a university degree to qualify for certification.
 Just make sure your diploma program is approved by the BCRSP.

 Learn more about workplace health and safety training

 If you're ready to pursue a career in workplace health and safety, your next step is to explore training options.

 There are programs available both online and on campus.
 We recommend making a short list of preferred schools and talking with an admissions advisor at each college.
 An advisor can answer all your questions about training, career paths, certifications, tuition costs, and course schedules.

-Get started by exploring the 12-month Occupational Health and Safety program at Herzing College.
+Get started by exploring the 12-month Occupational Health and Safety training from Herzing College.